 You may need to seek out a specialised policy or insurer to cover cars like these.

-There are a wide range of car insurance providers operating in Australia, offering a variety of policies from the humble Third Party only car insurance to comprehensive coverage with all the bells and whistles
+There are a wide range of car insurance providers operating in Australia, offering a variety of policies from third party-only car insurance to comprehensive coverage.

 The full list of car insurance companies operating in Australia (including the car insurance providers we work with) are listed below: